double16/linux-dev-workstation/VAGRANTUP.md

 Your development box has been created.
+Likely you will not have a graphical desktop at this point.
+Restart the box using the following command and you should see a graphical desktop.
+(Cloud providers such as AWS see below for VNC instructions.)

+  vagrant reload

 There are several ways to configure the box for your environment.
 To apply configuration changes, run the following command:

   vagrant provision